Career Guide

 Game Warden in New Hampshire — 2026 Career Guide

-By WardenTools Research Team · Last updated 2026-06
+By WardenTools · Last updated 2026-06

 Game wardens in New Hampshire are sworn law enforcement officers who enforce wildlife, hunting, fishing, and natural-resource laws under the New Hampshire Fish and Game Department, Law Enforcement Division.
 New Hampshire conservation officers conduct search-and-rescue operations in the White Mountains.
-The BLS does not separately report game-warden wage data for New Hampshire in its May 2023 OEWS release — when a state's workforce is small, the figure is suppressed for statistical reliability.
-We do not estimate suppressed figures.
-For current New Hampshire game warden pay, consult the New Hampshire Fish and Game Department, Law Enforcement Division, which lists salary ranges in active job postings.
-Nationally, the BLS reports a median of $60,380 across 6,290 wardens.
+The May 2023 OEWS omits New Hampshire's game-warden wages — the BLS withholds state-level figures for small occupational cells to protect statistical reliability, and we will not guess at the suppressed value.
+Active pay scales live on the New Hampshire Fish and Game Department, Law Enforcement Division recruitment page.
+New Hampshire's enforcement footprint is distinctive: White Mountains search-and-rescue response combined with inland trout and lake enforcement.
+Nationally, the median stands at $60,380 among 6,290 wardens.

 New Hampshire Game Warden Salary

 For comparison, the national mean wage across all 6,290 U.S. fish and game wardens is $61,120, and the national median is $60,380 (BLS OEWS May 2023).
-New Hampshire wardens should verify current pay ranges with the New Hampshire Fish and Game Department, as the BLS does not separately report the state's data.
+New Hampshire wardens should verify current pay ranges with the New Hampshire Fish and Game Department, Law Enforcement Division, as the BLS does not separately report the state’s data.
 Actual pay depends on experience, rank, and whether the warden is state- or federally-employed.

 Related: Game warden salary overview · Best states for game wardens